parse-community/ParseReact/CONTRIBUTING.md

 # Contributing to Parse + React
 We want to make contributing to this project as easy and transparent as possible.

+If you're looking to get started, but want to ease yourself into the codebase, look for issues tagged [good first bug](https://github.com/ParsePlatform/ParseReact/labels/good%20first%20bug).
+These are simple yet valuable tasks that should be easy to get started with.

 ## Pull Requests
 We actively welcome your pull requests.